samuel-casey/Tips_for_reading_the_Bitcoin_whitepaper/Tips_for_reading_the_Bitcoin_whitepaper.md

 1. Start by asking for help.

 2. Stick to the principle "don't trust, verify".
 If you trust someone else to explain a complex concept to you, you'll never truly understand it.

 3. Once you think you've learned something, try teaching it to someone else.
-You've never truly learned something until you can explain it clearly.
+You haven't actually learned something until you can explain it clearly.

 If you have any feedback on this article, or would like me to make any additions, please reach out!

 My DMs are open on Twitter [@_samcasey](https://twitter.com/_samcasey).

-For any fellow GitHub users, I've also created a [public GitHub repo] () with Issues enabled that I'll use for ongoing changes.
+For any fellow GitHub users, I've also created a [public GitHub repo](https://github.com/samuel-casey/Tips_for_reading_the_Bitcoin_whitepaper) with Issues enabled that I'll use for ongoing changes.